bencatlab/autobashed-semver/README.md

 # YET ANOTHER SEMVER ACTION ?

-> Generate your next Semantic Version based on Conventional Commit, update whatever.json and bump Tag to Git repository, via Bash, for low dependency and saving precious seconds !
+> Generate your next Semantic Version based on Conventional Commit, update whatever.json and bump Tag to Git repository via Bash, for low dependency and save precious seconds!

-🚸&ensp;**This action update the last commit to avoid creating another one**
+🚸&ensp;**This action updates the last commit to avoid creating another one**

-🔰&ensp;**SUPPORT ONLY .JSON FILE** (for now)
+🔰&ensp;**SUPPORTS ONLY .JSON FILE** (for now)

 ✅&ensp;**OS COMPATIBILITY**
   - Linux
   - ~~MacOS~~ (SOON)

-✅&ensp;**LANGAGE and PROGRAM USED**
+✅&ensp;**LANGAGE and PROGRAMS USED**
-  - This script work with **Bash 4+**
+  - This script works with **Bash 4+**
   - Use **JQ** to manipulate **JSON** file

 ---

-## 📓&ensp;HOW TO USE IT
+## 📓&ensp;USAGE
 ### 🔸 GENERAL PURPOSE
-This action generate version based on the last git tag and the prefix of the last commit message, and only the last.
+This action generates the version based on the last git tag and the prefix of the last commit message, and only the last.
-It take consideration of *'SemVer'* and *'Conventional Commit'*.
+It takes consideration of *'SemVer'* and *'Conventional Commit'*.

-If no git tag exist, the version begin at '0.0.0' to start the process, so, if your last commit contains, for example, '*feat: my best feature ever !*', then the generated version will be '0.1.0'.
+If no git tag exists, the version begins at '0.0.0' to start the process.
+If your last commit contains, for example, '*feat: my best feature ever !*', then the generated version will be '0.1.0'.

-**This action give you multiple functions to deal with your version control:**
+**This action gives you multiple functions to deal with your version control:**
 - [x] Generate **RELEASE** version (1.0.0)
 - [x] Generate **SNAPSHOT** version (1.0.1-SNAPSHOT)
 - [x] Add **PREFIX** to **RELEASE** and **SNAPSHOT** (v1.0.1)